NDTV: Corporate governance and culture

 The two founders are designated as the executive co-chairpersons of the company, and a number of vice co-chairpersons have been appointed as the chief executive officer (CEO) from time to time.
 K. V. L. Narayan Rao was the CEO of the company between 2007 and 2013, followed by Vikram Chandra whose tenure ended in 2016 and Rao was re-appointed until his death in 2017.
 Suparna Singh was appointed as an interim CEO and resigned in 2019.
+On 27 March 2023, Adani appointed former SEBI chairman U. K. Sinha and Welspun India CEO Dipali Goenka as independent directors for a two year term.
+Sinha was also designated as Non-Executive Chairman of the Board.

 NDTV was one of the first companies in India to make an independent foray in the media industry.
 The company was founded at a time when a few private operators were permitted on the official broadcast channels, and initially recruited journalists with bureaucratic connections.
 It eventually developed collegial newsrooms, and began offering greater benefits in an attempt to recruit and retain a pool of talented journalists.
 For a period, the newsrooms had acquired the moniker of "Roys boys" at a time when Prannoy Roy used to be the anchor and would refer to his colleagues as a "family" which is described by some of his former staff to have been broken when the editor-in-chief Rajdeep Sardesai resigned after the company went public.
 The newsrooms themselves were stewarded by Radhika Roy since the inception, who is described to have been incessant on maintaining a high standard for its editorial output, in the process instituting a code of conduct for journalistic ethics.

 Since the inception of the Ramnath Goenka Excellence in Journalism Awards, the journalists of the company's news channels have been the recipient one or more award every single year with the exception of 2013 and 2018, collectively winning 32 individual awards across various categories.
 It also has a high employee retention rate, with 28% of the workforce having been employed in it for over 10 years, considered to be unprecedented in the electronic media industry, which has an average service period of less than four years.
 Due to a number of notable broadcast journalists and media executives of various other companies emerging from employment under NDTV, the company has acquired a reputation of being a "training ground" for television broadcasting in India.